 - Enlarged liver or spleen

-Some people with sarcoidosis experience a combination of symptoms known as Löfgren syndrome, which includes a fever, enlarged lymph nodes, painful and swollen joints, eye pain with redness, and an inflammatory skin condition characterized by uncomfortable red lumps which appear beneath the skin.
+Some people with sarcoidosis experience a combination of symptoms known as Löfgren syndrome.
+This includes a fever, enlarged lymph nodes, painful and swollen joints, eye pain with redness, and an inflammatory skin condition characterized by uncomfortable red lumps which appear beneath the skin.
 Löfgren syndrome often affects younger individuals and commonly goes away without treatment.

 What are the risk factors for sarcoidosis?